The Bully-Free Classroom

 While the victims of bullying need to learn skills to avoid such treatment, the bullies also need to be taught better ways of relating to others.
 This is where you can help.
 By making a commitment to prevention and intervention, you will be helping to build a positive environment where everyone feels safe, accepted, and valued.
 It's not enough to stop the bullying that is already happening; we also need to keep students who aren't yet bullies or victims from starting down that road.

-The following pages give you some strategies and steps to help prevent bullying and to intervene once it occurs.
+Here are some strategies and steps to help prevent bullying and to intervene once it occurs.

 Expose the Myths